National Exercise Program Fast Facts

 TOPOFF 3:

 April 4-8, 2005 - Takes place in Connecticut and New Jersey.
+Approximately 10,000 participants from 27 federal agencies, state, county, and local officials and more than 150 private sector and non-government organizations take part.
+In total, over 275 government and private organizations participate.
 Interrelated events take place in Canada (TRIPLE PLAY) and Great Britain (ATLANTIC BLUE).

 April 4-8, 2005 - Takes place in Connecticut and New Jersey.
+Approximately 10,000 participants from 27 federal agencies, state, county, and local officials and more than 150 private sector and non-government organizations take part.
+In total, over 275 government and private organizations participate.
 Interrelated events take place in Canada (TRIPLE PLAY) and Great Britain (ATLANTIC BLUE).

 The Connecticut event simulates a chemical weapons attack in New London; the New Jersey event simulates a vehicle-launched bioterror attack.